nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 -------------------------------

-Finally, we end with splitting the connected ROIs to two hemispheres into two separate region (ROI) of each hemisphere (one on the right 'R' and one on the left 'L') as shown in below two separate plots using function :func:`nilearn.plotting.plot_roi`.
+Finally, we end with splitting the connected ROIs to two hemispheres into two separate regions (ROIs), one in each hemisphere (one on the right 'R' and one on the left 'L') as shown in below two separate plots using function :func:`nilearn.plotting.plot_roi`.
 The function **scipy.ndimage.label** from the scipy Python library is used in this setting.